Generalizing Riemann curvature to Regge metrics

-for every $t_1,t_2 \in [0,1]$, every admissible submanifold $D$, every $p \in [1,\infty]$, every tensor field $\rho$ having finite $L^p(D)$-norm, and every $h$ sufficiently small.
-We select $h_0>0$ so that~(\ref{eq:gtbound}--\ref{eq:Lpequiv}) hold for all $h \le h_0$, and we tacitly use these inequalities throughout our analysis.
+for every $t_1,t_2 \in [0,1]$, every submanifold $D$ on which the induced metric $g|_D$ is well-defined, every $p \in [1,\infty]$, every tensor field $\rho$ having finite $L^p(D)$-norm \eqref{eq:lp-norm}, and every $h$ sufficiently small.
+We select $h_0>0$ so that~(\eqref{eq:gtbound}--\eqref{eq:Lpequiv}) hold for all $h \le h_0$, and we tacitly use these inequalities throughout our analysis.